cdreher/CS-1550/project1/README.md

 1. Once your library code is completed, you will need to make a small driver program that illustrates all of the functionality of your library.
 1. You should create a Makefile (compatible with GNU Make) that will compile your library code and driver.

-## Submission Guidelines:
-* **DO NOT** add any QEMU files to your git repository.
-* **DO NOT SUBMIT** any IDE package files.
-* You must name your library file "library.c" and your driver file "driver.c".
-* Your repository must include a valid Makefile for your project.
-* You must be able to compile your library and driver by running "make".
-* You must be able to run your driver program by running "./driver".
-* You must fill out info_sheet.txt.
-* Be sure to remember to push the latest copy of your code back to your GitHub repository before the the assignment is due.
-At the deadline, the repositories will automatically be copied for grading.
-Whatever is present in your GitHub repository at that time will be considered your submission for this assignment.

-## Additional Notes/Hints:
-* This project will require extensive reading of man pages.
-The system calls that you will need to make are listed in the table at the top of this document.
-To understand how they work, you will need to carefully study their man pages.
-Be sure to use the `man 2 ...` page (for system calls) and not `man 3 ...` (for library calls).

 ## Grading Rubric:
 * init_graphics:  15